 Photo by Tristan Cardew for Human Powered Health

 If you follow road cycling, you’ve probably noticed that December and January are filled with headlines from team training camps as riders prepare for the first races of the season.
-While some of the reasons behind the camps are logistical (to distribute bikes and equipment) and social (to meet teammates and staff members that you might not see all year), the main reason behind training camps is to physically prepare the riders for the demands of the racing season.
+While some of the reasons behind the camps are logistical (to distribute bikes and equipment) and social (to meet teammates and staff members you might not see all year), the main reason behind training camps is to physically prepare the riders for the demands of the racing season.

 Transitioning From Zone 2 to the Sweet Spot

 After some rest, it’s time to begin rebuilding the engine by focusing on these lower intensities.
-Toward the end of the base period, athletes will start to spend more and more time at tempo as well as just below threshold in the Sweet Spot zone to start preparing for higher intensities and racing.
+Toward the end of the base period, athletes will start to spend more and more time at tempo as well as just below threshold in the Sweet Spot zone to begin preparing for higher intensities and racing.
 After weeks or months of reaping the physiological rewards of steady Zone 2 and 3 training, it’s time to transition into a building period and prepare for the season.
 It’s during this time that most riders start heading to a training camp and also the time when a camp is the most beneficial for the rider.

-Besides the surges within the tempo blocks, the power is quite steady.
+Besides the surges within the tempo blocks, the power is relatively steady.
 Looking deeper into the time in zone here, we can see that a large proportion of the ride is spent in Zone 3.

 Group Rides Better Mimic Race Demands Than Solo Rides